efrecon/dotfiles/libexec/unforge/README.md

 options:

 + `add`: Add a snapshot of the repository passed as a first argument to the directory passed as a second argument (optional).
+If a third argument is provided, it should be a sub-directory of the remote directory to extract from (instead of, otherwise, the root).
 When an index file is to be maintained, it will remember the association.
 The index file will contain a relative reference to the destination directory.
 + `delete` (or `remove`): Remove the directory passed as an argument.
 When an index file is to be maintained, the association will be lost.
 + `install`: Install snapshots of all repositories pointed out by the index